nvoulgaris/blog/content/post/comparing-tdd-flavours.md

 ## Outside-In (London school)

 Outside-In TDD uses a different approach.
 An extra step is inserted in the TDD cycle, the one of writing a failing *acceptance* test.
 So, we first focus on writing a failing acceptance test and then on locking ourselves in the above mentioned TDD cycle, for every class needed, until the requirement of this acceptance test is fulfilled.
-Focusing on one acceptance test at a time, we TDD our way from the outmost layer of the system (controller, queue consumer etc) all the way to the core (e.g. database layer).
+Focusing on one acceptance test at a time, we TDD our way from the outmost layer of the system (controller, queue consumer etc) all the way to the core (domain, database layer etc).

 Some principal differences with regard to the previous approach are that *mocking and stubbing are heavily used* and most of the *design decisions are made in the red state*, allowing for more minor adjustments in the refactor step.